warner-benjamin/optimi/docs/kahan_summation.md

 ## Training Speedup

-Training in BFloat16 instead of mixed precision results in a ~10% speedup on a single GPU, ~20% speedup with two GPUs, and up to ~30% speedup with multiple GPUs[^3].
+Training in BFloat16 instead of mixed precision results in up to a ~10% speedup on a single GPU, up to a ~20% speedup with two GPUs, and up to a ~30% speedup with multiple GPUs[^3].

 ## Example